 The road is one way, so if you pass something up, there is no backtracking via car.
 In summer months, parking is a real issue, so if there are things you really want to see, the shuttle is your best bet.
 Just note that if you are in covid times, there is a good chance that the bus won’t be running.

-The boys were quite pleased with this stop.
-If they would have been in swim suits, I think they may have gone swimming.
+The boys were quite pleased with this stop, and we would definitely recommend it if you are traveling with kids.
+If the boys would have been in swim suits, I think they may have gone swimming.